 Address：North Road and Hincks St, Georgetown, Guyana

 Pandama Retreat & Winery is a perfect place for sightseeing nature as you enjoy art with a glass of flamboyant Guyana wine.
-The wines are from exotic Guyana fruits that include pineapple, cherry, malacca pear, carambola and sorrel.
+The wines are from exotic Guyana fruits that include pineapple, cherry, Malacca pear, carambola and sorrel.
 You will also get interesting flavors like the libido enhancement tonic wine made from barks native to Guyana.
 Pandama Retreat offers private cabins tucked in the woods and a campground.
 It also offers a captivating birdwatching experience as it is a home to about 130 bird species.
 There is also an art studio at the premises which showcases enchanting canvas artworks.
-Pandama Retreat & Winery is open for sightseeing throughout the year, but you have to make a reservation.
+Pandama Retreat & Winery is open for sightseeing throughout the year, but you'll need to make a reservation.

 Name：Pandama Retreat & Winery